dotnet/csharplang/proposals/yield-in-try-catch.md

 A lesser known detail of iterators is that `finally` blocks can be executed as part of the `IDisposable.Dispose` implementation.
 The `Dispose` method has the same state machine structure as the generated `MoveNext` except it only has the parts necessary for executing the `finally` blocks.
 That allows `Dispose` to _resume_ the method from the last suspend and execute the `finally` that were _active_ at the last suspend point.

-The `Dispose` method _only_ executes the `finally` blocks and ignores all code inbetween them.
+The `Dispose` method _only_ executes the `finally` blocks and ignores all code between them.
 For example consider this code sample:

 ```csharp
 var e = M1().GetEnumerator();